All-Hands-AI/OpenHands/tests/integration/README.md

 FORCE_USE_LLM=true ./tests/integration/regenerate.sh
 ```

+Note: FORCE_USE_LLM doesn't take effect if all tests are passing.
+If you want to
+regenerate regardless, you could remove everything under `tests/integration/mock/[agent]/[test_name]`
+folder.

 ### Known Issues

 Sometimes you might see transient errors like `pexpect.pxssh.ExceptionPxssh: Could not establish connection to host`.